hackclub/OnBoard/projects/Macro__Pad/README.md

 ---
-name: "FIRST LAST"
+name: "Zacky Albandar"
-slack_handle: "@SLACK HANDLE"
+slack_handle: "@Zacky Albandar"
-github_handle: "@GITHUB HANDLE"
+github_handle: "@durzal1"
-tutorial: # Link to the tutorial if you used one
+tutorial: n/a # Link to the tutorial if you used one
 ---

-# YOUR PROJECT NAME
+# Macro Pad

 <!-- Describe your board in 2-3 sentences.
 What are you making?
 What will it do? -->